 Yes, most policies have a requirement that the insured apply for CPP disability benefits and, in some cases, also require the insured to appeal a denied claim.
 In addition, there may be a provision for an offset for CPP disability benefits received by the insured.
 Also, where the policy language is clear, CPP benefits belonging to the children of disabled contributors may be offset.

 The deductibility of severance packages depends on the policy wording for the most part.
 If the wording is clear and unambiguous, you will have to look no further, but that is not always the case.
 Where the wording is not clear, consideration must be given to the nature of the severance package.

-If you have any questions about your long-term disability policy or if you have been cut-off or denied long-term disability benefits, call our long-term disability lawyers today at 905-333-8888 for your free no obligation consulation.
+If you have any questions about your long-term disability policy or if you have been cut-off or denied long-term disability benefits, call our long-term disability lawyers today at 905-333-8888 for your free no obligation consultation.
 We would be happy to discuss your benefits with you.
 We will respond the same day and we offer no fees or costs unless you get paid. our disability lawyers represent disability insurance claimants all over Ontario.